Red Angel's Trumpet

-Fill the containers, place a seed in each pot, and cover with 1/2 inch (13 mm) of soil.
-Water the soil until evenly moist (but not soggy).
+Place a seed in each pot and cover with 1/2 inch (13 mm) of soil.
+Water the soil until it is evenly moist (but not saturated).

-The best temperature for germination is between 64 to 74° F (18-23°).
+The best temperature for germination is between 66 to 77° F (19-25).
 Nights cooler than this are ok.
-Avoid temperatures above 77° F (25°C) for prolonged periods.
+Avoid temperatures above 80° F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.

 Watering -- Aim to keep the soil evenly moist most of the time.
-Don't let the soil dry out completely, but also avoid keeping it water-logged.
-You can monitor the soil's moisture using a moisture meter probe, which are sold at garden shops and home improvement stores for about $5.
+Don't let the soil dry out completely, but also avoid keeping it soggy.
+If you're unsure if the soil down in the root zone has the right moisture, consider using a moisture meter.

 Wait until your plants are 15 inches (35 cm) tall before planting them in the ground (in suitable climates).
 If you plan to keep them in containers indefinitely, the final size of the pot will depend on how large you let your plant grow.
 A full-size tree may need a very large pot!
 You may prune your plants to any size that is convenient.

-Lighting -- Filtered sun or morning sun is best.
-Protect the plants from strong afternoon sun, especially in warm climates.
-They can take full sun in cool climates like coastal California, but they will need more fertilizer and water.
+Lighting -- It likes bright light with some sun, but protect the plants from strong afternoon sun, especially in warmer climates.
+They can take full sun in cool conditions like coastal California, but they will need more fertilizer and water.

 Over about 40% humidity is best.
-Indoors, if your humidity drops below this, consider using an ultrasonic room humidifier, which are sold at home improvement stores and thrift shops.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 Strange Wonderful Things